mattja/sdeint/README.rst

 ----
 - Write proper tests (using systems that can be solved exactly)

-- Add more recent strong stochastic Runge-Kutta algorithms.
-  Perhaps starting with Rößler (2010) or Burrage and Burrage (1996)

 - Add an implicit strong algorithm useful for stiff equations, perhaps the one from Kloeden and Platen (1999) section 12.4.

+- Rewrite ``Iwik()`` and ``Jwik()`` so they don't waste so much memory.

+- Add more strong stochastic Runge-Kutta algorithms.
+Perhaps starting with Burrage and Burrage (1996)

 - Currently prioritizing those algorithms that work for very general d-dimensional systems with arbitrary noise coefficient matrix, and which are derivative free.
 Eventually will add special case algorithms that give a speed increase for systems with certain symmetries.
-That is, 1-dimensional systems, systems with scalar noise, diagonal noise or commutative noise, etc.
+That is, 1-dimensional systems, systems with scalar noise, diagonal noise or commutative noise, etc. The idea is that ``itoint()`` and ``stratint()`` will detect these situations and dispatch to the most suitable algorithm.

 - Eventually implement the main loops in C for speed.